kgreyy/stonks-miniprojects/im-boards/README.md

 2. A graph representation was generated using Gephi with each Board Member/Director pointing to respective companies.
 3. Each node was scaled according to out-degree and colored according to modularity class.
 4. To better visualize the graph, Yifan Hu Proportional and Noverlap were performed.
 A website was generated using the SigmaExport plugin to host it online.
-5. The resulting graph can be seen below or [accessed here](https://kgreyy.github.io/stonks-miniprojects/im-boards/).
+5. The resulting graph can be seen below and [accessed here](https://kgreyy.github.io/stonks-miniprojects/im-boards/).

 <p align="center">
 <img src="https://github.com/kgreyy/stonks-miniprojects/blob/main/im-boards/PSE%20Board%20Director%20Overlap.JPG?raw=true" alt="Graph of PSE Board Director Overlap"/>